publiusfederalist/zmsg/README.md

 # zooko-msg
-### Encrypt and decrypt messages using AES with a preshared ECDH key generated using keys associated with Handshake names.
+### Encrypt and decrypt messages using AES with a common ECDH key generated using keys associated with Handshake names.

 ## Learn more by joining the [Handshake Discord Community](https://discord.gg/tXJ2UdGuda)